raganwald/raganwald.github.com/_posts/2014-04-25-everything-is-a-value.md

 And again, this is not some "different thing," composing mixins into prototypes is the same thing as composing functions, which is the same thing as adding one and one to get two: It's everything-as-a-value, just on a larger scale.

 ---

+### appendix

+A function for composing mixins over partial proxies:

 {% highlight javascript %}
 var __slice = [].slice;